 - If you attend an IAFL meeting or symposium and we need further information from you (for example if you choose to visit a military base or if we have to register you as a speaker) then we will explain fully how that information will be stored, shared and destroyed at the point of collection

 - If you apply to join IAFL, we collect your name, date of birth, nationality, home address, business address and contact details, education history, career history, prizes and awards, languages spoken and contact details of your referees and references.
-We may also collect information about you from the public internet, from our Fellows who may have knowledge of you and your practice and from bar and professional associations that you may be a member of
+We may also collect information about you from the internet, from our Fellows and others who may have knowledge of you and your practice

 - IAFL do not store your credit or debit card details since all transactions are made through our e-commerce partner authorize.net.
 IAFL staff do not have access to card details through this system although they are able to re-charge (with your permission) or refund to your card if required.